Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 The hybrid approach

-Step 1 — Pay off any debts under $500 first.
-This clears out the small accounts quickly, reduces the cognitive load of tracking multiple accounts, and creates the early-win motivation that makes the long timeline sustainable.
+The first move is to pay off any debts under $500 first.
+That clears out the small accounts quickly, reduces the cognitive load of tracking multiple accounts, and creates the early-win motivation that makes the long timeline sustainable.
 Most $500 debts can be cleared within 1–2 months of focused payment.

 This hybrid captures most of the snowball's behavioural benefit (early visible wins, reduced cognitive load) while preserving most of the avalanche's mathematical advantage (high-rate debts get cleared as quickly as possible).
 Most personal finance writing now recommends some version of this hybrid for households with mixed debt types.